 Communicate with your individual and catastrophic plan bronze clients about this provision and provide them with health savings account resources they could choose.

-Sebastian Alcantara, our ACA product specialist, is available to assist you with any questions about these changes and the opportunities they present for agents.
-Our Medicare and Supplement product specialists are available to answer questions you have in these product areas.
+Mike Berglund, our ACA product specialist, is available to assist you with any questions about these changes and the opportunities they present for agents.
+Our Medicare and Supplement product specialists are available to answer any questions you have about these products.

-Contact Agility Producer Support at (866) 590-9771 or email support@enrollinsurance.com for answers to any insurance questions.
+Contact Agility Producer Support at (866) 590-9771 or email support@enrollinsurance.com to schedule a call or meeting with Mike or to get answers to any insurance questions.
 Agility can also add you to our free weekly email list for tips and vital information!